933334 Local knowledge and ethnobiology in organic farming - methods seminar (in Eng.)

 - Inhaltliche Voraussetzungen (erwartete Kenntnisse)

-Basic knowledge about research design and English language skills on Master level are recommended.
-Prior attendance of the course “Local Knowledge and Ethnobiology in Organic Farming - Introduction” (Course number 933.333) is required.
+Prior attendance of the course “Local Knowledge and Ethnobiology in Organic Farming - Introduction” (Course number 933.333) and English language skills on Master level are required.
+Basic knowledge about research design in social sciences is advantageous.

 Upon completion of this course the students will be able to: